Linux Digital Signage

 Starting in 2018, Linux desktop environments started including an external program to manage and better integrate AppImages.
 This program is wonderful for regular users, however, for an unattended digital signage setup, it adds a layer of software that is beyond our control.
 We recommend uninstalling

 appimagelauncher before proceeding.
 On Debian based systems you can remove it with the following command:

 By default Linux does not give execute permissions to files downloaded from the Internet, therefore you need to grant the permission.
-Most file managers enable to do it by right-clicking on the file, going to Properties and finding either a checkbox for making it executable of selecting from drop-down Execute “Anyone”.
-This process varies a little depending which file manager is your Linux distribution using.
+Most file managers enable to do it by right-clicking on the file, going to Properties, and finding either a checkbox for making it executable or selecting from drop-down Execute “Anyone”.
+This process varies a little depending on which file manager is your Linux distribution using.

-If you prefer the console way, you can also do that with a following command (be sure to set correct file name, this example works only for version 1.12.2):
+If you prefer the console way, you can also do that with the following command:

 I got my screen linked, what next?